Cybersecurity 101 – Understand What You’re Up Against

 10. Regularly change passwords

 Passwords that stay the same, will, over time, be shared and become common knowledge to coworkers and can be easily hacked.
-Passwords should be changed at least every three months.
+Passwords should be changed at least every three months as part of an identity-based management strategy.